farberlab/starter-academic/content/authors/will/index.md

 ---

-I am a biostatistician at the University of Virginia School of Medicine.
+I am a biostatistician at the University of Virginia Center for Public Health Genomics.
+My research leverages system genetics approaches to elucidate the gentics of bone strength.
+As a computational researcher, I conduct analyses for bulk RNA-seq, single cell ATAC-seq and RNA-seq, and transcriptome wide association studies.